dusongcheng/PanTCR-GF2/README.md

 # Pan-TCR
-This repo is the official implementation of the paper titled “**Pansharpening for Thin-Cloud Contaminated Remote Sensing Images: A Unified Framework and Benchmark Dataset**”, named **Pan-TCR**.
+This is the official Pytorch implementation of ["Pansharpening for Thin-Cloud Contaminated Remote Sensing Images: A Unified Framework and Benchmark Dataset"](https://ojs.aaai.org/index.php/AAAI/article/view/37369) which has been accepted by **The AAAI Conference on Artificial Intelligence (AAAI 2026)**!

 ## Abstract